Inside The Macallan

 Built in 1700 from locally quarried sandstone for Captain John Grant, our Spiritual Home, Easter Elchies House, is a fine example of a Highland manor house.
 The 485-acre Macallan Estate lies in an area of natural beauty and is farmed sensitively, in harmony with the environment.

 Curiously Small Stills

 The Macallan’s Curiously Small Stills are amongst the smallest on Speyside.
 Their unique size and shape give the spirit maximum contact with the copper, helping to concentrate the ‘new make’ spirit and provide the rich, fruity, full-bodied flavours characteristic of The Macallan.
 There are 24 of these spirit stills, crafted from copper, each holding an initial ‘charge’ of 3,900 litres.

 We carefully select the finest quality spirit from our stills to ensure we create the best single malt whisky.
 This finest cut ensures we produce our signature viscous mouth-feel and fruity aroma and flavour.
 This small portion, or ‘cut’ is incredibly selective and one of the finest in the industry.
-It is a primarily responsible for the full-bodied richness of The Macallan new make spirit.
+It is primarily responsible for the full-bodied richness of The Macallan new make spirit.
 This clear colourless spirit is selected at just under 70% alcohol by volume.
 This distinctly robust and characterful ‘new make’ spirit is the starting point for all Macallan.

 Exceptional Oak Casks

 Our exceptional oak casks are the single greatest contributor to the outstanding quality, natural colours and distinctive aromas and flavours of The Macallan.
 These oak casks are crafted to our own specifications and account for up to 80% of the final aromas and flavours of The Macallan.
 Because of this, we spend more per cask than any other distillery in sourcing, crafting, seasoning and caring for its casks.